chaidiscovery/chai-lab/README.md

 pip install chai_lab==0.0.1
 ```

-This Python package requires Linux, and a GPU with CUDA.
+This Python package requires Linux, and a GPU with CUDA and bfloat16 support

+(we recommend A100/H100, but A10, A30 should work for smaller complexes.
+Users reported success with consumer-grade RTX 4090).

 ## Running the model